V6K022 Theology and Religion GDip Postgraduate Taught 2019

 The standard entry requirement is a BA (Honours) degree (UK 2:1 or equivalent, for example, a GPA of 3.7 on a scale of 4.0 scale), but applicants from non-traditional backgrounds or with other qualifications may be considered subject to interview and a review of written work.

-The Diploma is an ideal programme to take if you are wanting to transition from another discipline to Theology and Religion, which you might wish to pursue at MA level.
+The Diploma is an ideal course to take if you are wanting to transition from another discipline to Theology and Religion, which you might wish to pursue at MA level.
 It is also ideal if you have already studied theology and religion to first degree level in another country, and wish to become familiar with the critical approach to these subjects that is typical in British public universities.

 English Language requirements